awsdocs/amazon-ecs-developer-guide/doc_source/launch_container_instance.md

 # Launching an Amazon ECS Container Instance<a name="launch_container_instance"></a>

 You can launch an Amazon ECS container instance using the AWS Management Console, as described in this topic\.
-Before you begin, be sure that you've completed the steps in [Setting Up with Amazon ECS](get-set-up-for-amazon-ecs.md)\.
+Before you begin, be sure that you've completed the steps in [Setting up with Amazon ECS](get-set-up-for-amazon-ecs.md)\.
 After you've launched your instance, you can use it to run tasks\.

 **To launch a container instance**